 If, on the other hand, the dog is not pregnant, these hormones are still produced nevertheless and may cause the dog to develop signs of a false pregnancy, also known as a phantom pregnancy or more technically "pseudopregnancy."

 Affected dogs typically start showing swelling of their nipples, weight gain, behavior changes, and even go on to produce milk and engage in nesting and mothering behaviors such as catering to inanimate objects as if they were truly puppies.
-These signs tend to generally cease after roughly 2 to 4 weeks.
+These signs tend to show up 6 to 12 weeks after estrus and generally cease after roughly 2 to 4 weeks.

-" Diestrus ends when a pregnant (dog) whelps or when a pseudopregnant (dog's) progesterone concentration drops below 1 ng/ml."~ Dr. Walter Threlfall
+" Diestrus ends when a pregnant (dog) whelps or when a pseudopregnant (dog's) progesterone concentration drops below 1 ng/ml."~ Dr. Walter Threlfall, veterinarian

 "Side Effects" of False Pregnancy in Dogs